 But trust me, it’s not.
-They’re success can be copied!
+Their success can be copied!

 Idea #1: Place your product in an unexpected marketing channel

-If you’re start up has a physical product start thinking about unexpected places you could promote it.
+If your start up has a physical product, start thinking about unexpected places to promote it.

-Maybe you know a rock band that’s pretty successful on a regional level and they create popular music videos.
+Maybe you know a rock band that’s pretty successful on a regional level that creates popular music videos.
 Why not ask them if you can get your product into one of their videos?